vvvm23/vvvm23.github.io/content/posts/2023-06-26-sentence-mining/index.md

 ---
-title: "Sentence Mining in the terminal"
+title: "Sentence Mining in the Terminal"
 date: 2023-06-26T13:00:39+01:00
 draft: true
 ---

-> An exercise in writing a somewhat short blog

 Online, I tend to market myself as an AI / computery guy, mostly creating and following content related to these areas.
 However, I have a bunch of other interests and passions I like to tinker with – probably too many to actually dedicate lots of time to all of them.
 However, one of them I have been consistent with for a long while now is language learning, specifically learning Chinese.